JackRyn/BlueBeam-Script-Engine-Markup-Update/README.md

 To run this program, the user must export a markup list CSV file with custom columns showing in the Markup List.
 Then copy the contents of the CVS file into a sheet named "IMPORT".
 Update the custom column data with the new data you want to upload to BlueBeam.
 Then, on a sheet names "Sheet1", enter in Cell A1 the full folder path of the script engine (C:\Users\etc\Revu\ScriptEngine.exe).
 In Cell A2 enter the full folder path of the BCI file (C:\Users\etc\myScript.bci).
 In Cell A3 enter the full folder path of the target pdf (C:\Users\etc\target.pdf).
 Now run the VBA Subroutine UpdateMarkups to update the pdf with the new custom column data.

-Make sure to Close the PDF before running this code!
+Close BlueBeam before running this code!
 Otherwise the process will not work.